abrahamkwok/emails/README.md

 # emails

-I automated emailing chores so we don't have to remember them. yay.
+I automated emailing chores so we don't have to remember them